Is Sodium Hydroxide Toxic? Here’s What You Should Know | Branch Basics

 However, if you’d rather not deal with sodium hydroxide at all, you can get around it by making liquid soap using natural or naturally derived synthetic surfactants.
 Surfactants act like emulsifiers, allowing water to mix with soap, detergents, and other cleaning agents.

-Our favorite all-around non-toxic and gentle surfactants are Coco Glucoside and Decyl Glucoside
+Our favorite all-around human-safe and gentle surfactants are Coco Glucoside and Decyl Glucoside

 These naturally derived synthetic surfactants allow us to produce Branch Basics Concentrate, for example, without inconsistencies in performance, shelf-life, or appearance that can happen with non-synthetic plant surfactants.

-Branch Basics Concentrate was designed as an all-in-one, non-toxic, sodium hydroxide-free cleaning solution to replace every cleaning and laundry product in your home.
+Branch Basics Concentrate was designed as an all-in-one, human-safe, sodium hydroxide-free cleaning solution to replace every cleaning and laundry product in your home.

 Our Starter Kits come with everything you need to make your own All-Purpose, Bathroom, Foaming Wash (for hands, face, baby, pets, and more), Streak-Free, Laundry, and custom cleaning dilutions.
 Simply add the designated amount of Concentrate plus water to the bottle, shake, use, and refill as needed.